119-Win Red Sox Cement Legacy as 1 of MLB's Greatest Teams Ever with Title

 "It's not individuals," hitting coach Tim Hyers said.
 "It's about the team, and the bottom has picked up the top."

-To make history, that’s how it must work.
+To make history, that's how it must work.
 Sometimes the bottom picks up the top.
 Sometimes the top picks up the bottom.
 Sometimes, the expected comes from the unexpected.

-Look at David Price, who could have been awarded the World Series MVP award: He started Game 2, pitched in relief in Game 3, warmed up twice in Game 4 and threw seven sensational innings to win Game 5.
+Look at Price, who could have been awarded the World Series MVP: He started Game 2, pitched in relief in Game 3, warmed up twice in Game 4 and threw seven sensational innings to win Game 5.
 At one point, he retired 14 in a row.
 Had Martinez not lost a routine fly ball in the twilight that went for a David Freese triple, it would have been 18 in a row.

 "This is why I came to Boston," Price said.
 "I knew it was a tough place to play.
 I knew it would be a challenge.
 I've been through a lot in three years here.